Read in 3 minutes

 passwd command without any options:

 You will be prompted to enter your current password.
 If the password is correct, then you will be asked to enter and confirm the new password.

 Passwords are not shown on the screen when you enter them.

 The next time you log in to your system, use the new password.

 Change Another User’s Password

 As we mentioned in the introduction, only the root user and users with sudo accesses can change the password of another user account.
-The following example assumes that you are logged in as user with sudo rights.
+The following example assumes that you are logged in as a user with sudo privileges.